ringecosystem/msgport-docs/docs/learn/messaging-protocols/ormp.md

 The message relaying consists of two crucial roles: the relayer and the oracle service.
 These components continuously monitor the on-chain ORMP events to determine if there are new tasks assigned to them.

 - When the relayer detects a new event, it retrieves the corresponding MessageAccepted event and extracts detailed information about the message from the ORMP contract.
-It then constructs a message proof using the incremental tree in the corresponding channel of the ORMP.
+It then constructs a message in the corresponding channel of the ORMP.
 The relayer invokes the `relay(Message calldata message, bytes calldata proof)` method on the relayer contract on the target chain, completing the relay of the message and its proof.
-- When the oracle detects a new event, the oracle nodes fetch the corresponding `msg_root` which contains the message.
-They sign the `msg_root` and send it to a specific multisig contract, which collects all the oracle node signatures.
-Once the multisig contract gathers enough signatures (typically 3/5), the oracle network triggers the setting of the `msg_root` to the oracle component in the ORMP contracts, completing the relay of the `msg_root`.
+- When the oracle detects a new event, the oracle nodes fetch the corresponding `msg_hash` which contains the message.
+They sign the `msg_hash` and send it to a specific multisig contract, which collects all the oracle node signatures.
+Once the multisig contract gathers enough signatures (typically 3/5), the oracle network triggers the setting of the `msg_hash` to the oracle component in the ORMP contracts, completing the relay of the `msg_hash`.

-For the message to be executed in the ORMP target chain contracts, it requires both the message payload, proof, and a valid oracle `msg_root`.
+For the message to be executed in the ORMP target chain contracts, it requires both the message payload, proof, and a valid oracle `msg_hash`.

 ### Message Receiving Flow

 When the `relay` method of the target chain contract is invoked, it performs the following validations:

 - Verifies that the sender (relayer) is registered.
-- Ensures the proof corresponds with the `msg_root`.
+- Ensures the message corresponds with the `msg_hash`.
 - Confirms that the message's `to` field matches the destination `chainId`.
 - Checks whether the message has already been dispatched.